Unity Cloud Frequently Asked Questions

 What is Unity Asset Manager?

-• Upload assets from disk or connect to Unity DevOps Version Control
+- Upload assets from disk or index files from your Unity DevOps Version Control repositories

-To learn what Asset Manager features are included in your subscription, visit the Unity Cloud Compare Plans page.
+To learn which Unity Asset Manager features are included in your subscription, visit the Unity Cloud Compare Plans page.

-To learn more, visit the Unity Asset Manager page or visit the Unity Asset Manager documentation.
+To learn more, visit the Unity Asset Manager page or consult the Unity Asset Manager documentation.

-What is the difference between Asset Store and Asset Manager?
+What is the difference between Asset Store and Unity Asset Manager?

-In the Asset Store, you can browse and buy third-party assets.
-In Asset Manager, you can store and manage your own (first-party) assets.
++In the Asset Store, you can browse and buy third-party assets.
+In Unity Asset Manager, you can store and manage your own (first-party) assets.

 Is Unity Asset Manager only for Unity customers?

-You can also use Asset Manager with most DCC or game engine through APIs.
+You can also use Asset Manager with most DCC software or game engines via APIs.

 How do I get started with Unity Asset Manager?

-Log into Unity Cloud with your existing Unity ID or by creating a Unity Cloud account.
++Log into Unity Cloud with your Unity ID or by creating a Unity Cloud account.

 From the Unity Cloud Product page, select Asset Manager, create a project, add your assets, and start inviting teammates to collaborate in your project.

-For more detailed information on getting started with Asset Manager, read the documentation.
+For more information on getting started with Unity Asset Manager, read the documentation.

 Does Unity Asset Manager offer role-based access control?

-Yes.
-We support full role-based access control (RBAC) at the organization and project level, enabling you to keep secure access to your valuable IP.
++Yes.
+We support full role-based access control (RBAC) at the organization and project levels, enabling you to keep secure access to your valuable IP.

 Organization Owners will have full access to all projects in their Organization by default.

-If you’re an Organization Owner, you can invite other users both inside and outside of your organization to your projects.
-You can also assign them roles of Owners, Contributors, Consumers, or even just Viewers at both the organization and project level.
+If you’re an Organization Owner, you can invite other users, both inside and outside of your organization, to your projects.
+You can also assign them roles as Owners, Contributors, Consumers, or Viewers at both the organization and project levels.
+Note: At this time Unity Pro, Unity Enterprise, and Unity Industry subscribers can have any role on a Unity Asset Manager project, regardless of their seat entitlements.
+In the near future, users will be adjusted to the level of project viewer permissions that matches their subscription/entitlement.

 Which file types does Unity Asset Manager support?

-Unity Asset Manager is file agnostic.
-Visit documentation for more details.
++Unity Asset Manager is file agnostic.
+See the documentation for details.

 What is the Unity Asset Manager for Unity Editor integration and how can I access it?

-What Unity Editor versions will support the Asset Manager for Unity Editor integration?
+What Unity Editor versions will support the Unity Asset Manager for Unity Editor integration?

 Unity DevOps FAQ